 Magruder Rangers House is one of seven buildings still used by Forest Service trail crews and wilderness rangers, but it is open to the public through parts of the year.
 It provides visitors with access to two designated wilderness areas, plenty of opportunities for sightseeing and exploration and a comfortably equipped place to stay.

-The kitchen is equipped with a table and chairs, refrigerator, propane stove and propane lights.
+The kitchen is equipped with a table and chairs, propane refrigerator, stove and propane lights.
 Cooking and eating utensils are available, as well as various cleaning equipment.
-During the summer and fall, hot and cold running water is available for the kitchen and bathroom, which has a flush toilet and a shower.
-The water system is turned off during the winter.
-Water is turned on from June through mid-October.
+During the summer, hot and cold running water is available for the kitchen and bathroom, which has a flush toilet and a shower.
+The water system is turned off for fall and winter.
+Water is turned on from June through September 30.
 An outdoor vault toilet is provided.

 The house is located on the Selway River, between the 1.2-million-acre Selway-Bitterroot Wilderness and the 2.3-million-acre Frank Church-River of No Return Wilderness areas, at an elevation of about 4,000 feet.
 It was once the residence of the district ranger and his family.

-The adjacent Magruder Road provides drivers with a unique experience in the back country of Montana.
+The adjacent Magruder Road provides drivers with a unique experience in the back country of Idaho.
 The road was built by the Civilian Conservation Corps in the 1930s and remains much the same now as it did then.
-It continues to the Nez Perce Pass and is open in early June.
+It continues to the Nez Perce Pass and is generally open in early June.

-There are a variety of trails that traverse the area, including the 11-mile Sweet Creek Trail.
+There are a variety of trails that traverse the area, including the 11-mile Swet Creek Trail.
 It follows a creek bed and connects to other trails in the area.
 It is open to hiking and horseback riding.
 Bicycles and motorized travel are not allowed within wilderness boundaries but is allowed on roads.

 WEST FORK RANGER DISTRICT 6735 WEST FORK ROAD DARBY MT 59829